惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Before transferring to UC Berkeley, Saul Munn wrote dozens of flash cards to quiz himself on the city’s layout.
 “When I moved, I just instantly knew my way around,” said the senior, 22, who studies philosophy.
 “I never use Google Maps to drive.”
 Even with all the time he spent reviewing, he thinks, “I’m actually probably still saving time.”

 The digital Berkeley geography flash cards are just a fraction of Munn’s collection of more than 2,200.
-He uses flash cards for memorizing Robert Frost poems and learning Chinese, but also to remind himself to reflect on what he’s grateful for, like the high he gets after working out.
+He uses flash cards for memorizing Robert Frost poems and learning evolutionary biology, but also to remind himself to reflect on what he’s grateful for, like the high he gets after working out.
 He reviews his cards daily, keeping track of them using the open-source flash card application Anki.

 Munn is part of a small but growing subculture that uses digital flash cards — or “spaced repetition memory systems (opens in new tab)” — to sharpen thinking and retain information.
 Interest in the practice has increased dramatically since 2024, when podcaster Dwarkesh Patel started tweeting (opens in new tab) about his use of flash cards as complements to reading.
 Stripe founder Patrick Collison, Tim O’Reilly of O’Reilly Media, San Francisco street artist fnnch, and Quizlet founder Andrew Sutherland are among the financial supporters of Orbit (opens in new tab), a spaced repetition education tool developed by Andy Matuschak, a Berkeley-based memory systems researcher.
 Spaced repetition is the backbone of software used by Alpha Schools, the tech-backed private school network with 13 U.S. locations.